Frequent flyers are all too familiar with how stressful and unhealthy air travel can be. But what do they do to combat it and stay well inflight?

 View this post on Instagram

 My motto about airport wellness?
 Keep your body moving!
-Most travellers wait to board seated at their gate on phones and electronic devices.
+Most travelers wait to board seated at their gate on phones and electronic devices.
 But on a recent trip heading home from Singapore to NYC, we knew we had an 18-hour flight ahead of us so we kept moving creatively until our boarding was called.

 10 ways to stay well inflight on long haul journeys